-CVV stands for “Card Verification Value” is a security feature found on most credit and debit cards.
+What is a CVV?
+CVV stands for “Card Verification Value” and is a security feature found on most credit and debit cards.
 The CVV is a three or four-digit security code printed on credit and debit cards.
 The code is used as an added security measure for card-not-present transactions – such as an online or telephone-based payment.
-For card-present transactions the CVV is not used.
+For card-present transactions, the CVV is not used.
 Since CVV was introduced, it has helped to greatly reduce incidents of online, phone, and mail order credit card fraud.

 The History of CVV Security Codes

-CVVs, also commonly known as CVC, CSC, CVD, or CINs depending on the card company, was created and implemented in the late 1990s and early 2000s.
+CVVs, also commonly known as CVC, CSC, CVD, or CINs depending on the card company, were created and implemented in the late 1990s and early 2000s.
 The creation of CVV was in direct response to the rise of online shopping.
 With online shopping came an increase in online credit card fraud creating the need for increased security to protect cardholders.
 The original concept for the CVV was created in the UK by Michael Stone, an employee of Equifax.
 At first, it was an 11 digit number but was quickly reduced to a more reasonable 3-4 digit code.
 In 1997 MasterCard® was the first company to implement CVVs on their credit and debit cards.
 In 1999 American Express® implemented CVV followed by Visa® in 2001.

 Where is a Credit Card CVV located?

-The card security codes for MasterCard®, Visa®, Discover®, and JCB® are usually found on the back of the card, to the right of the signature space and are a group of 3 numeric digits.
+The card security codes for MasterCard®, Visa®, Discover®, and JCB® are usually located on the back of the card, to the right of the signature space, and are a group of 3 numeric digits.
 The American Express® CVV is a group of 4 numeric digits printed on the front face of the card above and to the right of the card number.

 What are the different terms for card security codes?